cypress-io/cypress/.github/CONTRIBUTING.md

 ### Getting Started
 **Windows user only**

 The main development is made on non-Windows operating systems.
 If you are running a Windows operating system you may encounter many commands that are not working.
 To fix this behaviour, you have to set a linux-like bash as default node script shell.
 Use one of the following command, based upon your operating system.
+Those commands require you to have git for Windows installed.

 ```bash
 npm config set script-shell "C:\\Program Files (x86)\\git\\bin\\bash.exe"